msrkris/localrepo2/README.md

-created a new repo and learnt about init command
+created a new localrepo2 and learnt about init command